SiGiL-Cpp/CppCraft/pages/02-types.md

   ["raw data"](?page=01-data#byte).
 ```

-On an typical architecture, these 5 types are strictly the same thing from the
+On a typical architecture, these 5 types are strictly the same thing from the
 processor's point of view.
 But we should read their bits in very different ways.

 In this case, the distinction between these types doesn't inform the processor